Tes3awy/Cisco-DNA-Center-Device-List/README.md

 Voila :sparkles:!
 An Excel file is created automatically from the device list on Cisco DNAC in the current working directory, configuration files of those devices are created in `configs/<DOMAIN>/<today>/<config_id>_<today>.txt`, and a network health diagram **(a bar chart with a legend)** is created in `net_health/<BASE_URL>-<today>.jpg`.

-> Unlike handling text files, `XlsxWriter` library does not have the option of appending new data to a created Excel file.
+> Unlike handling text files, `XlsxWriter` library does not have the option of appending new data to an existing Excel file.
 So every time you run the script, the Excel file will be overwritten.

 > **NOTE:** You have to close the Excel program before re-running the script.